Auto execs more downbeat than desperate at 2013 Frankfurt show

 This year, the crisis is waning but caution remains.
 As sales continue to lag, especially in Southern Europe, the most interesting new models are not sports or luxury cars, but family station wagons, the epitome of practicality.

 The most troubled car companies, France's Peugeot SA (PEUP.PA) and Italy's Fiat SpA FIA.MI, have cut product-development spending so much that they have little new to display.
-But cutting-edge designs are also few and far between on the stands of even such market leaders as Volkswagen AG (VOWG_p.DE).
+But cutting-edge designs are also few and far between on the stands of even such market leaders as Volkswagen AG.

 As a barometer of Europe's economy, the show's atmosphere has improved in two years - from desperate to downbeat - while the attitudes of Europe's top auto executives reflect much of the market's ambivalence.